Cooperators:

 Current projects:

 • ‘Historical Atlas of Poland.
-Red Ruthenia in the second half of the 16th century – preparation of detailed maps in digital form and editing of sources’, managed by Andrzej Janeczek, Ph.D., Professor IAE PAN, funded by the NPRH, No. 11H 20 0390 88, years 2022–2027.
+Red Ruthenia in the second half of the 16th century – preparation of detailed maps in digital form and editing of sources’, managed by Andrzej Janeczek, funded by the NPRH, No. 11H 20 0390 88, years 2022–2027.
 The project is a natural, even expected development of the atlas initiatives carried out so far.
 The publishing series ‘Historical Atlas of Poland.
 Detailed maps of the 16th century’ (AHP) was completed in 2021, fulfilling the entire territorial scope set out for it in the 1960s.
 Other lands of the Crown, including Red Ruthenia incorporated into the Polish state in the mid-14th century, were not included in this programme.
 Extending the AHP to include Red Ruthenia, the oldest annex of the Crown, a separate district with its own fate, would enrich the picture of Poland at that time as a multi-ethnic and multi-cultural state, made up of various components, not only those belonging to the old Piast heritage.
 The integration processes to which the Red Ruthenia was subjected from the mid-14th century are usually seen in cultural or political terms.
 This time, the results of settlement changes, colonisation, urbanisation, migration, the development of land ownership, as well as the construction of ecclesiastical structures, will be visible.
 In addition to the immediate goal of reconstructing a comprehensive picture of the large Crown district of these times, the project will provide effective tools for various disciplines, belonging not only to the historical sciences, and will give impetus to the study of the eastern half of the Polish-Lithuanian Commonwealth, slowly recovering from its post-war decline.
-The following persons from ZAH participate in the project: Grzegorz Myrda, MA, Tomasz Panecki, PhD, Jarosław Suproniuk, MA, and Bogumił Szady PhD, habil.
+The following persons from ZAH participate in the project: Grzegorz Myrda, Tomasz Panecki, Jarosław Suproniuk, and Bogumił Szady.

 • ‘Map for the Nation.
-Digital edition of Wojciech Chrzanowski’s Karta Dawnej Polski’, managed by Tomasz Panecki, funded by the Ministry of Science and Education, No. NdS/543210/2021/2022, years 2022–2024.
+Digital edition of Wojciech Chrzanowski’s Karta Dawnej Polski’, managed by Tomasz Panecki, funded by the Ministry of Science and Education, No. NdS/543210/2021/2022, years 2022–2025.
 The aim of the project is primarily to develop a digital edition of the “Karta Dawnej Polski” (Charter of Old Poland) in the form of a WebGIS application consisting of georeferenced and mosaicked map sheets as well as indexed localities, industrial facilities and hydronyms.
 The project also aims to provide a source commentary on the map: the background on the circumstances of its creation, the scope of its content, the reliability of its transmission, reception, etc. As part of the project, workshops will also be held with different audiences related to the themes of the project and, more broadly, the work at the Department.
-The following persons from ZAH participate in the project: Dr Tomasz Panecki, Dr Anna Barcz, Dr Wiesława Duży, MA Michał Gochna and Eng Aniela Wrzesińska.
+The following persons from ZAH participate in the project: Tomasz Panecki, Anna Barcz, Wiesława Duży, Michał Gochna, and Aniela Wrzesińska.

-• ‘Imperial Commoners in Brazil and West Africa (1640–1822): A Global History from a Correspondence Network Perspective’ managed by dr Agata Błoch, funded by NCN, 2022/45/B/HS3/00473, 2023-2027.
+• ‘Imperial Commoners in Brazil and West Africa (1640–1822): A Global History from a Correspondence Network Perspective’ managed by Agata Błoch, funded by NCN, No. 2022/45/B/HS3/00473, 2023–2027.
 The project combines digital humanities and history, focusing on the modern Portuguese empire as a dynamic communicative space.
 It examines the communication patterns of the empire’s inhabitants, their influence on politics and their responses to global change.
 The project draws on a unique collection of official correspondence between Lisbon and its Atlantic colonies, numbering almost 170,000, to look at the empire as a dynamic space based on networks and created through grassroots communication.
 Project website: www.projectmape.org

 Completed projects:

-• ‘Historical Ontology of Urban Space (HOUSe)’, principal investigator: Wiesława Duży PhD, funded by NAWA, PPI/APM/2019/1/00053/U/00001, period: 2019–2022.
+• ‘Historical Ontology of Urban Space (HOUSe)’, principal investigator: Wiesława Duży, funded by NAWA, No. PPI/APM/2019/1/00053/U/00001, period: 2019–2022.
 Project website: https://urbanonto.ihpan.edu.pl.
 Ontology and specifications: https://github.com/urbanonto

-• ‘Historical Atlas of Poland 2.0’, principal investigator: Tomasz Panecki, MNiSW, SONP/SP/466930/2020, 2020–2022.
+• ‘Historical Atlas of Poland 2.0’, principal investigator: Tomasz Panecki, MNiSW, No. SONP/SP/466930/2020, 2020–2022.

-• ‘Polish diplomats at the Holy See in the second half of the 15th century – library and archive queries’, principal investigator: Adam Zapała PhD, funded by NCN (Miniatura 5), no. 2021/05/X/HS3/01142.
+• ‘Polish diplomats at the Holy See in the second half of the 15th century – library and archive queries’, principal investigator: Adam Zapała, funded by NCN (Miniatura 5), No. 2021/05/X/HS3/01142.

-• ‘The Uniate Church in Podlasie and the Brzeskolitewski district in the first years after the partition (1795–1807) – parish structures and clergy’, principal investigator: Andrzej Buczyło PhD, funded by NCN (Miniatura 4), no. 2021/05/X/HS3/00845, 2022.
+• ‘The Uniate Church in Podlasie and the Brzeskolitewski district in the first years after the partition (1795–1807) – parish structures and clergy’, principal investigator: Andrzej Buczyło, funded by NCN (Miniatura 4), No. 2021/05/X/HS3/00845, 2022.

-• ‘Historical Atlas of Poland in 16th century’, principal investigator: Marek Słoń PhD habil., funded by the Ministry of Science and Higher Education (the National Development Programme for Humanities), No. 31H 11 0088 80, period: 2012–2014, value: 200.000 PLN.
+• ‘Historical Atlas of Poland in 16th century’, principal investigator: Marek Słoń, funded by the Ministry of Science and Higher Education (the National Development Programme for Humanities), No. 31H 11 0088 80, period: 2012–2014, value: 200.000 PLN.

-• ‘Historical Atlas of Polish Towns: Kalisz’, principal investigator: Urszula Sowina PhD habil., funded by the National Science Centre, No. 2015/19/B/HS3/00549, period: 2016–2019, value: 177.800 PLN.
+• ‘Historical Atlas of Polish Towns: Kalisz’, principal investigator: Urszula Sowina, funded by the National Science Centre, No. 2015/19/B/HS3/00549, period: 2016–2019, value: 177.800 PLN.

-• ‘Settlement network of Warmia (Ermland) – preliminary research’, principal investigator: Wiesława Duży PhD, funded by the National Science Centre, No. 2018/02/X/HS3/03344, period: 2019–2020, value: 11.064 PLN.
+• ‘Settlement network of Warmia (Ermland) – preliminary research’, principal investigator: Wiesława Duży, funded by the National Science Centre, No. 2018/02/X/HS3/03344, period: 2019–2020, value: 11.064 PLN.

-• ‘Old maps’ digital editions: perspectives and constraints on the example of Geographic-Military and Statistical Map of Greater Poland (1807–1812)’, principal investigator: Tomasz Panecki PhD, funded by the National Science Centre, No. 2015/17/N/HS3/01267, period: 2016–2019, value: 112.320 PLN.
+• ‘Old maps’ digital editions: perspectives and constraints on the example of Geographic-Military and Statistical Map of Greater Poland (1807–1812)’, principal investigator: Tomasz Panecki, funded by the National Science Centre, No. 2015/17/N/HS3/01267, period: 2016–2019, value: 112.320 PLN.
 Project results.

-• ‘Annual Fairs in Greater Poland from the Late Middle Ages to the Deluge (1385–1655)’, principal investigator: Anna Paulina Orłowska PhD, funded by the National Science Centre, No. 2014/13/N/HS3/04425, period: 2017–2019, value: 768.736 PLN.
+• ‘Annual Fairs in Greater Poland from the Late Middle Ages to the Deluge (1385–1655)’, principal investigator: Anna Paulina Orłowska, funded by the National Science Centre, No. 2014/13/N/HS3/04425, period: 2017–2019, value: 768.736 PLN.

-• ‘Kalisz consistory court records, 1504–1534’, principal investigator: Arkadiusz Borek MA, funded by the National Science Centre, No. 2014/13/N/HS3/04425, period: 2015–2018, value: 102.700 PLN.
-Project results.
+• ‘Kalisz consistory court records, 1504–1534’, principal investigator: Arkadiusz Borek, funded by the National Science Centre, No. 2014/13/N/HS3/04425, period: 2015–2018, value: 102.700 PLN.
+Project results [in Polish].

-• ‘Digital edition of court of justice books from the District of Kalisz from 1587–1593’, principal investigator: Michał Gochna MA, funded by the National Science Centre, No. 2014/13/N/HS3/04421, period: 2015–2018, value: 149.890 PLN.
-Project results.
+• ‘Digital edition of court of justice books from the District of Kalisz from 1587–1593’, principal investigator: Michał Gochna, funded by the National Science Centre, No. 2014/13/N/HS3/04421, period: 2015–2018, value: 149.890 PLN.
+Project results [in Polish].

-• ‘Digital Edition of the Kalisz District Court Registers form the turn of the 15th and 16th century’, principal investigator: Tomasz Związek MA, funded by the National Science Centre, No. 2014/13/N/HS3/04428, period: 2015–2018, value: 149.500 PLN.
-Project results.
+• ‘Digital Edition of the Kalisz District Court Registers form the turn of the 15th and 16th century’, principal investigator: Tomasz Związek, funded by the National Science Centre, No. 2014/13/N/HS3/04428, period: 2015–2018, value: 149.500 PLN.
+Project results [in Polish].

 [1] Tomasz Panecki, “Atlas” bez Atlasu, in: Marek Słoń, Bogumił Szady (eds.), Atlas historyczny Polski.
 Ludzie, koncepcje, realizacje, Instytut Historii PAN, Warszawa, 2023, p.
 137–161.